hex0punk/wally/README.md

 ## Troubleshooting

+At the moment, wally will often give you duplicate stack paths, where you'd notice a path of, say, A->B->C is repeated a couple of times or more.
+Based on my testing and debugging this is a drawback of the [`cha`](https://pkg.go.dev/golang.org/x/tools@v0.16.1/go/callgraph/cha) algorithm from Go's `callgraph` package, which wally uses for the call stack path functionality.
+I am experimenting with other available algorithms in `go/callgraph/` to determine what the best option to minimize such issues (while getting accurate call stacks) could be and will update wally's code accordingly.
+In the case that we stick to the `cha` algorithm, I will write code to filter duplicates.

 ### When running in SSA mode, I get findings with no enclosed functions reported

 This is often caused by issues in the target code base.
 Make sure you are able to build the target codebase.
 You may want to run `go build` and fix any issues reported by the compiler.
 Then, run wally again against it.